pow-auth/pow/lib/extensions/invitation/README.md

 end
 ```

-You would want to use custom template for the session controller, since by default it'll still have the link to registration.
+You need to  use custom template for the session controller, since by default it'll still have the link to registration.
+Read more in the [Disable registration guide](../../../guides/DISABLE_REGISTRATION.md).

 ### Expire invited users